-In case you didn't realize, Halloween is tomorrow!
+In case you didn't realize, Halloween is right around the corner!

 But don’t worry -- you don’t have to break the bank to spook-ify your house ASAP.